avajs/ava/docs/recipes/babelrc.md

 In the above example, both tests and sources will be transpiled using the [`@ava/stage-4`](https://github.com/avajs/babel-preset-stage-4) and [`react`](http://babeljs.io/docs/plugins/preset-react/) presets.

+AVA will only look for a `.babelrc` file in the same directory as the `package.json` file.
+If not found then it assumes your Babel config lives in the `package.json` file.

 ## Extend your source transpilation configuration

 When specifying the Babel config for your tests, you can set the `babelrc` option to `true`.
 This will merge the specified plugins with those from your [`babelrc`](http://babeljs.io/docs/usage/babelrc/).